nilthehuman/agl-solitaire/README.md

 be revealed along with the correct answers and your results.

-Everything that happens on screen during the game is also automatically recorded in a file called `agl_session.log` by default (you can turn this off if you wish).
+Everything that happens on screen during the game is also automatically recorded in a file called `agl_sessions.log` by default (you can turn this off if you wish).
 My own sessions are recorded in `arato.log` for the sake of analysis.

 See ./agl-solitaire --help for a more detailed explanation of options and